RenandyL/AD/README.md

 <img src="https://github.com/user-attachments/assets/329d0413-a9cd-4159-9441-d8b6cfa1a61f" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Find the user and unlock their account.
+If the ticket is for unlocking a user account, find the user in Active Directory and unlock their account.
+Click 'Apply' and 'Ok' to get the account unlocked.
 </p>
 <br />